Thursday, November 21, 2024

 Retrieve the list of all available users created in the SQL Server

 Permissions and privileges control the access to SQL Server data and database objects.
-You can grant user privileges on different database objects in SQL Server.
+You can grant user privileges to different database objects in SQL Server.

 Privileges can be of two types: